What to Do in San Francisco If You Don't Have Much Time

 Start your tour at this lively urban square, named for a series of uproarious pro-Union demonstrations staged here on the eve of the Civil War.
 In 2002, a $25 million renovation replaced stretches of lawn with a 245-foot-long granite floor and scattered greenery, turning it into a welcoming and memorable plaza.
 All that remains from the old square is the 90-foot Victory tower, dedicated by Theodore Roosevelt after the Spanish-American War.
 In winter, the square gets decked out with thousands of twinkling decorations, including a colossal Christmas tree.

 Head to the cable-car turnaround at Powell and Market streets and hop on the Powell-Hyde line.
-The first of these englineless, open-air vehicles started running in 1873.
-As the cable car takes you over Rusian Hill, pay attention as you crest Hyde Street at Greenwich Street—you’ll catch your first glimpse of the beautiful San Francisco Bay and Alcatraz Island.
+The first of these engineless, open-air vehicles started running in 1873.
+As the cable car takes you over Russian Hill, pay attention as you crest Hyde Street at Greenwich Street—you’ll catch your first glimpse of the beautiful San Francisco Bay and Alcatraz Island.

 The cable car drops you by San Francisco’s most-visited attraction, which has history and lots to do.
 Though the wharf is rife with tacky souvenir shops and overpriced restaurants, it’s still a must-see.
 Highlights include Ghirardelli Square of chocolate fame, the ship-shaped Maritime Museum, the sourdough purveyors of Boudin Bakery, and the lounging sea lions at Pier 39 (pictured above).